Binary Successor Rule | Output | ||||||

 DB-successors based on the PRR

-By considering the PRR as the underlying feedback function, the underlying structure of the greedy Prefer-same and Prefer-opposite constructions have been unveiled [SSA20].
+By considering the PRR as the underlying feedback function, the underlying structure of the greedy Prefer-same and Prefer-opposite constructions has been unveiled [SSA20].
 These sequences are the lexicographically largest and smallest sequences, respectively, with respect to their run-length encoding [ASS21].
 Below are two additional constructions related to each sequence.
-They are used as building blocks to defining the successors.
+They are used as building blocks to define the successors.
 Each of the following six DB-successors can be implemented in $O(n)$ time per symbol generated using $O(n)$ space.

-Prefer-same: Consider the following three representatives for equivalence classes induced by the PRR, where a string is said to be special if it begins and ends with 0 and has run-length encoding of the form $(21^{2x})^y1^z, \mbox{where $x \geq 0$, $y\geq 2$, and $z\geq 2$}.$
+Prefer-same: Consider the following three representatives for equivalence classes induced by the PRR, where a string is said to be special if it begins and ends with 0 and has a run-length encoding of the form $(21^{2x})^y1^z, \mbox{where $x \geq 0$, $y\geq 2$, and $z\geq 2$}.$

-• RL-rep: The string with the lexicographically largest run-length encoding; if there are two such strings it is the one beginning with 1.
+- RL-rep: The string with the lexicographically largest run-length encoding; if there are two such strings it is the one beginning with 1.

-• LC-rep: The string $\omega$ such that $t{+}1$ applications of the PRR starting with $\omega$ yields the RL-rep, where $t$ is the number of consecutive 1s at the end of the run-length encoding of the RL-rep.
+- LC-rep: The string $\omega$ such that $t{+}1$ applications of the PRR starting with $\omega$ yields the RL-rep, where $t$ is the number of consecutive 1s at the end of the run-length encoding of the RL-rep.

-• same-rep: $\left\{ \begin{array}{ll} \mbox{RL-rep} &\ \ \mbox{if the RL-rep is special}\\ \mbox{LC-rep}\ &\ \ \mbox{otherwise.}\end{array} \right.$
+- same-rep: $\left\{ \begin{array}{ll} \mbox{RL-rep} &\ \ \mbox{if the RL-rep is special}\\ \mbox{LC-rep}\ &\ \ \mbox{otherwise.}\end{array} \right.$

 $f(\alpha) = \left\{ \begin{array}{ll} a_1 \oplus a_2 \oplus a_n \oplus 1 &\ \ \mbox{if $\color{blue}{0a_2 a_3 \cdots a_{n}}$ or $\color{blue}{1a_2 a_3 \cdots a_{n}}$ is an RL-rep;}\\ a_1 \oplus a_2 \oplus a_n\ &\ \ \mbox{otherwise.}\end{array} \right.$